Japanese aircraft carrier Zuihō: Battle of the Philippine Sea

 Sixteen Aichi E13A floatplanes were launched by the heavy cruisers accompanying the carriers at 04:30 to search for the Americans; the three carriers launched a follow-up wave of 13 B5Ns at 05:20.
 The first wave spotted one group of four carriers from Task Force 58 at 07:34 and the Japanese carriers launched their aircraft an hour later.
 This consisted of 43 Zero fighter-bombers and 7 B6Ns, escorted by 14 A6M5 fighters; the carriers retained only 3 fighters, 2 fighter-bombers, 2 B6Ns and 2 B5Ns for self-defense and later searches.
 While the airstrike was still forming up, the second wave of searchers located Task Force 58's battleships and the airstrike was diverted to attack them.
 The Americans detected the incoming Japanese aircraft at 09:59 and had a total of 199 Grumman F6F Hellcat fighters in the air by the time the Japanese aircraft were in range of the American ships.
 The defending fighters decimated the Japanese aircraft and only 21 survived.
 The only damage inflicted was from one A6M2 that hit the battleship South Dakota in her superstructure with a single 250 kg bomb that wounded 50 crewmen, but did little other damage.
 Only 3 Hellcats were lost in the affair, 1 to a B6N, although the Japanese claimed four victories.
 Some of the surviving Japanese aircraft landed at Guam while others, including the 5 surviving B6Ns, returned to their carriers where they claimed one carrier definitely damaged and another probably hit.

 At dusk, the Japanese turned away to the northwest to regroup and to refuel, while the Americans turned west to close the distance.
 Both sides launched aircraft the next day to locate each other; Zuihō launched three aircraft at 12:00 to search east of the fleet, but they did not find the Americans.
 The Americans discovered the retiring Japanese fleet during the afternoon and Vice Admiral Marc Mitscher ordered an airstrike launched.
 While their attack sank the carrier Hiyō and damaged two others, Zuihō escaped unscathed and successfully disengaged that evening.
-By the end of the battle, Ozawa only had 34 aircraft intact.
+By the end of the battle, Ozawa had only 34 intact aircraft.
 After reaching Japan on 1 July, the ship remained in Japanese waters until October, training replacements for her air group.